How to buy Magellan Global Trust shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Magellan Global Trust is an asset management business based in Australia.
-Magellan Global Trust shares (MGG) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Magellan Global Trust has a trailing 12-month revenue of around $140 million..
+Magellan Global Trust shares (MGG) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Magellan Global Trust has a trailing 12-month revenue of around $140 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Magellan Global Trust